Siesta Key's Madisson Hausburg and Ish Soto Are Married - E! Online

 Madisson Hausburg, 27, and Ish Soto, 48, are married after saying "I do" during a sunset ceremony on Oct.
 21, her rep confirms to E!
 News.

 "Never in a million years did I think that the show would bring me the love of my life in the least expected way!"
-Madisson told People.
+Madisson told People after getting married at the Mission Lago Estate in a wedding planned by ORO Event Co.
 "I'm so excited to spend the rest of my life with Ish."

 Many cast members shared sneak peeks into the celebrations on social media, leaving fans hopeful that the big day will be part of the upcoming season.
 Guests including ex Brandon Gomes stayed at the Seminole Hard Rock hotel in Tampa before the ceremony began.